kptdev/kpt/docs/design-docs/08-package-variant.md

 resource.

-Injection selectors are defined in the `spec.injectionSelectors` field of the `PackageVariant`.
+Injection selectors are defined in the `spec.injectionSelectors` field of the PackageVariant.
 This field is an ordered array of structs containing group, version, kind, and name.
 Only the name is required.

 The annotations, along with the GVK of the annotated resource, allow a package to "advertise" the injections it can accept and understand.
-These injection points effectively form a configuration API for the package, and the injection selectors provide a way for the `PackageVariant` author to specify the inputs for those APIs from the possible values in the management cluster.
+These injection points effectively form a configuration API for the package, and the injection selectors provide a way for the PackageVariant author to specify the inputs for those APIs from the possible values in the management cluster.
 If we define those APIs carefully, they can be used across many packages; since they are KRM resources, we can apply versioning and schema validation to them as well.